837951602/Misc/Algo/ELEMENTARY from Arithmetic.md

 [3] Here ω is just a large enough value smaller than *x*

-[4] In this section, an undefined value means a new free positive variable, with promise that at most one value work
+[4] In this section, an undefined value means a new free non-negative variable, with promise that at most one value work

 [5] Definition of popcount used operation 2<sup>*a*</sup>, but we can easily generate a vector {*t<sub>i</sub>*} with its matching {2<sup>*t<sub>i</sub>*</sup>}